rontarrant/gtkDcoding/docs/_posts/2019-02-19-0011-callback-chains.md

 No big deal.
 All you gotta do is tack on a bunch of signals.
 You can even, as done above, mix and match the callback definitions to suit your needs.

-But now let’s talk about the interrupt-y bit…
+But now let’s talk about the interrupt-y bit...

 ### A Refresher